cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Investminting - definition and mechanics

-In order to obtain resource tokens: A (AMPERES) and V (VOLTS) one should investment H (HYDROGEN).
+In order to obtain resource tokens: A (AMPERES) and V (VOLTS) one should investmint H (HYDROGEN).
 The term `investminting` is composed of `minting` (producing new tokens) and `investing` (putting capital into something for a period of time in order to make a profit).

 After H tokens are investminted, the neurons balance is replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
-Both tokens of investminting pair (H and A or V) are `frozen` till the end of the investminting period.
+Both tokens of {++the ++}investminting pair (H and A or V) are `frozen` till the end of the investminting period.

 #### Meaning of Volt and Ampere tokens

-Every 1 Volt token on the neuron's balance allows to create 1 cyberlink per day.
+{~~Every 1~>Each~~} Volt token on the neuron's balance allows to create 1 cyberlink per day.
 The ability to create cyberlinks is restored within a day.

 If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each Volt on balance per day).